13055ecam/Color-detection-module/README.md

 #### Aim

-First and foremost, we must use a camera to take a picture of the color combination.
+First and foremost, we must connect to GoPro wifi to take a picture of the color combination.
 Here, we have chosen a GoPro as a camera because it has an acceptable quality (780 pixel-HD) and it has also a Wi-Fi module for the remote control.

-Once the photo has been taken, the camera automatically switches off after sending the picture to a Raspberry connected with the same Wi-Fi for future image treatment.
+Once the photo has been taken, the camera automatically switches off and we connect to the robot by wifi (a Raspberry connected with the same Wi-Fi for future image treatment).

 During this treatment, we use the OpenCV free graphics library (***minimum version 3.3.1 or newer***)